- What is Human Growth Hormone (HGH)?

 After six months of treatment, patients are able to compare before and after pictures and see a considerable amount of physical changes.

 - The body takes on a more youthful and contoured appearance, including improved muscle mass and a slimmer waist

 - Hair will begin to regain its original color and gray hairs will become more infrequent

 - Lowered LDL cholesterol and triglyceride levels

-- Higher level of cardiovascular health
+- A higher level of cardiovascular health

 This timeline is a generalization of what many people can expect from HGH treatment on a month to month basis.
 Individual results will vary, based on how your own body reacts to the human growth hormone injections.
 If you find that your treatment has begun to plateau, having a discussion with your practitioner is recommended to make sure that your treatments are on track.
 A change in dosage may be necessary for continuing your treatment.